textX/textX/docs/metamodel.rst

 But the grammar will be cumbersome to read.

-textX can do automatic word boundary match for all keyword-like simple matches.
+textX can do automatic word boundary match for all keyword-like string matches.
 To enable this feature set parameter :code:`autokwd` to :code:`True` in the constructor call::